Psychotherapist: Psychological Expert

 • Copewith specific mental illness diagnoses using your own resources

-While patients may initially turn to psychotherapy to manage a specific symptom or mental health condition, such as eating disorders, borderline personality disorder, childhood trauma, or even just managing major life changes, some psychotherapy can be designed to look at behavioral patterns or recurring concepts within a patient's life that may have contributed to their symptoms.
-In other words, psychotherapy often investigates longstanding and complex issues or challenges that an individual may be experiencing.
+Individuals may initially turn to psychotherapy to manage a specific symptom or mental health condition, such as eating disorders, borderline personality disorder, childhood trauma, or major life changes.
+Psychotherapy can be designed to look at behavioral patterns or recurring concepts within a patient's life that may have contributed to their symptoms.
+This process often investigates longstanding and complex issues or challenges that an individual may be experiencing.
 For example, a psychotherapist may help their clients change their thoughts and behaviors based on past experiences or underlying beliefs.

-Some approaches may focus more on problem-solving and teaching coping skills while others may focus on social and community functioning of groups.
-While licensed professional counselors, marriage and family therapists, and social workers cannot prescribe medication, they may collaborate with another professional, like a licensed psychiatrist, who may prescribe medication if necessary.
+Some therapy approaches may focus more on problem-solving and teaching coping skills, while others may focus on the social and community functioning of groups.
+While licensed professional counselors, marriage and family therapists, and social workers cannot prescribe medication, they may collaborate with another professional, like a licensed psychiatrist, who may prescribe medication for those interested in trying.

 Getty